FirehoseWeekend/install-guide/README.md

 This will setup your web development environment using a tool called Vagrant.

 **In short**: this method will allow you to run with a pre-installed web development environment once you install a couple of programs.
-Once you're up and running all you'll need to do is run a few commands to connect we accounts to it.
+Once you're up and running all you'll need to do is run a few commands to be ready for web development.

-If you're curious to learn more, you read up on the nitty-gritty details about Vagrant [here](http://www.vagrantup.com/) (entirely optional).
+If you're curious to learn more, you can read up on the nitty-gritty details about Vagrant [here](http://www.vagrantup.com/) (entirely optional).

 **This process is the fastest, and the easiest**.